Study of Magnetic Field and Turbulence in the TeV halo around Monogem Pulsar: 3D magnetic field from turbulence analysis

 \subsection{Correlation length from Structure-Function Analysis}

 In polarisation observations, the large-scale magnetic fields can coexist with the small-scale turbulent components.
 In recent studies~\citep{hildebrand2009ApJ,pattle2017ApJ,cho2019ApJ} several approaches have been discussed to address this issue, including the fitting method and wavelet transformation~\citep{Grebenev1995ApJ}.
 These techniques heavily rely on data coarsening.
-One widely accepted and commonly used method for assessing fluctuations is through two-point structure function (SF), defined as follows:
+One widely accepted and commonly used method for assessing fluctuations is through two-point structure function (SF), which has been discussed in multiple literatures on potential physical parameter retrieval \citep{LP12, KLP16,2016ApJ...831...77L,2018ApJ...855...29H,2019ApJ...877..108L,2019ApJ...887..258H,leakage}, defined as follows:

-where $X$ represents an observable in the plane of the sky. ${\rm SF^{2pt}_{2}}$ will be an increasing function of ${\bf R}$ when we are in the regime of ${\bf R}<{\rm L_s}$, here ${\rm L_{s}}$ represents the correlation length of small-scale fluctuations.
-It will attain a plateau for ${\bf R}\gtrsim {\rm L_s}$.
-However, the shape of ${\rm SF^{2pt}_{2}}$ gets distorted in the presence of large-scale gradients in the observables.
-In this case, three and more point structure functions can be utilized to remove these large-scale variations ~\citep{cho2019ApJ}.
+where $X$ represents an observable in the plane of the sky. ${\rm SF^{2pt}_{2}}$ will be an increasing function of ${\bf R}$ when we are in the regime of ${\bf R}< l_s$, here $l_{s}$ represents the correlation length of small-scale fluctuations.
+It will attain a plateau for ${\bf R}\gtrsim l_s$.
+However, the shape of ${\rm SF^{2pt}_{2}}$ at large ${\bf R}$ gets distorted in the presence of large-scale shearing in the observables.
+In this case, three and more point second-order structure functions can be utilized to explore these large-scale effects ~\citep{cho2019ApJ}.
 The three points SF is expressed as;

 The two-point structure function is represented by the red line in Fig~\ref{SF}.
-From the plot, it is evident that our region near Monogem PWN exhibits both large-scale gradients and small-scale fluctuations in the magnetic field.
+From the plot, it is evident that our region of Monogem extended halo exhibits both large-scale structures and small-scale fluctuations in the magnetic field.
 The three points ($3 \ {\rm pts}$) SF is depicted by the blue line in Fig.\ref{SF}.
-We want to emphasize that evaluating structure functions with more than two points limits us to smaller length scales, as evident in our SF plot in Fig.\ref{SF}.
+Structure functions with more than two points filter out the influence of large-scale magnetic field structures on determining the correlation length of small-scale turbulent fields, as evident in our SF plot in Fig.\ref{SF}.
+The two horizontal line corresponding to $2 \sigma^{2}$ and $2 \sigma_{s}^{2}$, where $\sigma$ and $\sigma_{s}$ represent, respectively, the standard deviation of the total fluctuations and the small-scale turbulent fluctuations after removal of large scale fluctuations using the annular average technique from ~\citep{cho2019ApJ}.
+The ${\rm Y_{turb}}$ parameter is calculated then based on only the small-scale turbulent fluctuations.